H-1 Air Base: RAF H1

 H-1 was established by the Royal Air Force as a landing ground as "RAF H1" in the 1930s.
 It was named for the nearby H1 pumping station on the Mosul–Haifa oil pipeline.
 H1 one of several airfields established as part of the British Mandate of Iraq.
-Iraq was artificially created at the close of World War I from the former Ottoman Empire as part of the 1919 Treaty of Versailles.
+Iraq was created at the close of World War I from the former Ottoman Empire as part of the 1919 Treaty of Versailles.
 It was used until the 1940s by No. 84 Squadron RAF.

 During the early days World War II, the airfield was abandoned as the RAF moved its units to RAF Habbaniya during the 1941 Iraqi coup d'état and subsequent Anglo-Iraqi War.
 It may have been used by some German Luftwaffe units that had moved in from Vichy French controlled Syria, during an attempted coups by German-leaning Iraqi Generals who had engineered a coup in Iraq on 31 March 1941.
-However, the British moved in both land reinforcements from British Palestine and flew in some Wellington and Blenheim bombers to RAF Habbaniya.
+However, the British moved in both land reinforcements from British Palestine and flew in some Vickers Wellington and Bristol Blenheim bombers to RAF Habbaniya.
 The coup crumbled in disorder, with the pro-Nazi forces in Iraq surrendering on 30 May.
 The Luftwaffe units stranded in Iraq retreated back to Syria.